Sorry, you need to enable JavaScript to visit this website.

 Human rights abuses, including forced labor and child labor, are inacceptable.

-We have been in contact with Solidar prior and after the publication of the report are disappointed to see that the explanations we have provided pertaining to Nestlé’s substantive on-the-ground efforts have not been reflected in the report.
+We have been in contact with Solidar prior and after the publication of the report are disappointed to see that the explanations we have provided (pdf, 289Kb) pertaining to Nestlé’s substantive on-the-ground efforts have not been reflected in the report.
 We are working hard to address human rights abuses, including in Malaysia, through our dedicated global Action Plan on Labor Rights in Palm Oil Supply Chains.
 We recognize that more remains to be done to solve these deeply engrained and complex issues.
 While we will continue to play our part in addressing these issues in our own supply chain, successfully addressing these challenges require collective action by all stakeholders, including consumer good companies, palm oil producers and governments.

 Responses to Amnesty International letters